n04x/comp376-assignment2/README.md

 Implement my own version of Star Force game of NES.
 Use Unity 3d Space Shooter tutorial to help implementing this game.

+### Copyright and source
+The spaceship image source is from an open-source: https://opengameart.org/content/some-top-down-spaceships